thedevslot/WhatATheme/_posts/2021-12-04-Into-to-CHEF.md

 ## Idempotency

 ```
 * It is unique feature which ensures that changes should not re-apply repeatedly.
   Once  chef-client converted code into Infrastructure, then even chef-client runs again, it will not take any action.
 * It won’t do the same task again and again.
 If any new changes are there in that code, then only chef-client is going to take action.
   So it doesn’t make any difference ever if you run chef-client any no of times.
 * So Idempotency can be defined as to track the system details to not to reapply changes again and again.
 ```
 ## Ohai
 ```
 * Ohai can call Ohai as the “System Discovery Tool”.
-It stores system information and captures each and every minute details of system and updates it then and there if any
-new changes exits.
+  It stores system information and captures each and every minute details of system and updates it then and there if any new changes exits.
 * Whenever chef-client converts code in infrastructure in node, immediately Ohai store will be updated.
-Next time onwards, before chef-client runs, it verifies in Ohai store to know about current state of information.
+  Next time onwards,before chef-client runs, it verifies in Ohai store to know about current state of information.
   So chef-client will come to know the current state of server.
 Then chef-client acts accordingly.
 * If new changes are there, then only it will take action.
 If there are no new changes, then it won’t take any action.
 ```
 ## Cookbook